Assessing the Situation

 It is likely that your student is in the process of receiving and digesting the grade results of their first term.
 You may also be wrestling with the outcome—which may include some grades that look a little bit different than they did in high school.
 However, unless your student is actually earning D’s and F’s, there is likely nothing to worry about at this point.
 You might want to help students assess their time management, and perhaps recommend a visit to the McGraw Center for some help with study skills.
 It takes many students a semester or so to adjust to the demands and pace of Princeton work.

-However, if the grades do indicate there is a serious academic difficulty, encourage them to make an appointment with their Director of Studies as soon as possible.
+However, if the grades do indicate there is a serious academic difficulty, encourage them to make an appointment with their Assistant Deans as soon as possible.
 There are remarkable resources available to struggling students, and we will do everything we can to help out.

 What your student may experience: